 Email databases decay on their own by 22.5% per year.
 It could happen because people stop using their old email address, use a new one, or an unqualified lead opts out of emails.

 Whatever the reason why your recipient’s email address changes, you should focus on maintaining a healthy list.
-Remove those no longer interested in your offers or emails and add new leads.
+Remove those who are no longer interested in your offers or emails and add new leads.

 10. Evolving Industry Standards